 Alabama nursing homes have some of the poorest annual inspection scores in the Southeast.
 Studies have shown that Alabama nursing homes are some of the worst in the nation when it comes to staffing; providing sufficient assistance to residents; properly assessing residents; and for both accident prevention and availability of resident activities.

 Because of the lack of attention in long-term care settings, residents may suffer a number of preventable injuries that include:

 Too often, nursing home residents are the helpless victims of nursing facilities that place profits over people.
 At Siniard, Timberlake & League, we believe the victims and their loved ones should have a voice.

 If you are a concerned relative or friend of an elderly person who has suffered from nursing home abuse or nursing home negligence, please contact the attorneys at Siniard, Timberlake & League to set up a FREE consultation and discuss your legal options.
-You may contact us online or call us at 256-536-0770.

 If someone passes away as a result of the negligence of a nursing home, then an estate must be opened on behalf of the deceased.
 The personal representative of the estate has the sole right to file the lawsuit.